weiji14/cryospheric-data-lakes/docs/project_proposal.md

 ## Plan

-Remotely-sensed geophysical data across Antarctica provides an unrealized potential that can help us to answer one basic question - Where does water lie beneath the ice sheet?
+Remotely-sensed geophysical data across Antarctica provides an unrealized potential to answer one basic question - Where does water lie beneath the ice sheet?
 Here we propose a novel deep learning based approach to explore subglacial features, specifically subglacial lakes, channels and aquifers, that have often been studied using siloed datasets from space-borne, aerial or ground-based surveys.
-This approach aims to utilize openly available datasets, with the goal of making discoveries that a few individual datasets alone would not have revealed.
+By utilizing many openly available datasets, we aim to make discoveries that a few individual datasets alone would not have revealed.

 At present, the large amount and varied formats of the datasets presents many challenges to researchers, from the very basic management of the data volume itself to the specialized task of logically interpreting the data within set realms of scientific uncertainty.
-For us, we introduce another layer of complexity by attempting to combine such specialized cross-disciplinary datasets in both the dimensions of space and time.
+Here, we introduce another layer of complexity by attempting to combine such specialized cross-disciplinary datasets in both the dimensions of space and time.
 The challenge for us lies in the integration methodology, which involves the combination of standard geographical frameworks and state of the art data science practices.

-To tackle this, we adhere ourselves to an automated data processing workflow that is as reproducible as possible, down to the very copies of the software and data used.
+To tackle this, we adhere to an automated workflow that is reproducible down to the very copies of software and data used.
-We make use of Graphical Processing Units (GPUs) where possible to speed up our neural network model's calculations [see @SteinkrausUsingGPUsmachine2005].
+Graphical Processing Units (GPUs) are used where possible to speed up our neural network model's calculations [see @SteinkrausUsingGPUsmachine2005].
-On the software front, parallel implementations of algorithms and self learning artificial intelligence modules offer us a similar speed up advantage in analyzing the data.
+On the software front, parallelized algorithms and self learning artificial intelligence modules offer a similar speed up advantage.
-Taken together, these increases result in several magnitude orders of improved runtime efficiencies, allowing us to scale alongside the volumes of data being collected to analyze.
+Taken together, runtime efficiencies improve and enable the analysis of greater data volumes.
-Keeping up with these technological improvements will allow for more experimental iterations even as our data repository size grows, thus improving our chances of uncovering groundbreaking discoveries within a reasonable amount of time.
+Implementing these technological improvements will allow for more experimental iterations even as our data repository size grows, thus improving our outcomes.

 ## Data preparation

 The heterogeneous nature of our datasets presents some challenges, but the observation-level data fusion process can be structured as a step by step process consisting of data alignment and data correlation, otherwise known as matching and coregistration in remote sensing terminology [@SchmittDataFusionRemote2016].

-Geographic data can be broadly classified into vector and raster datasets, with the former being more suitable for discrete datasets, and the latter more associated with continuous datasets.
+Geographic data can be broadly classified into vector or raster, used respectively for discrete and continuous datasets.
-For each spot on the surface, we will assemble all the sensor measurements available for that spot using locational attributes tied to the sensor data.
+For each spot on the surface, we assemble all associated sensor measurements using locational data attributes.
 As we are interested in the continuous spatial variation of adjacent sensor measurements at any one spot, we choose to employ the continuous raster format in our Geographic Information System (GIS).

-Each data layer can be stacked together to create a multi-dimensional raster image that will feed into our computer vision model.
+Each layer can be stacked to create a multi-dimensional raster image.
-Conceptually, we can think of stacking multiple input feature layers in much the same way as stacking multiple bands in a multipectral optical satellite image.
+Conceptually, we can think of stacking multiple feature layers as akin to stacking multiple bands in a multispectral optical satellite image.
-In order to create the stack, we will first reproject each input layer to a common projected coordinate system - the Antarctic Polar Stereographic (EPSG:3031) which is a conformal projection system based on the WGS84 ellipsoid surface.
+Before stacking, we will first reproject each layer to a common projected coordinate system - the Antarctic Polar Stereographic (EPSG:3031) which is a conformal projection system based on the WGS84 ellipsoid surface.

-Next, each layer may need to be undergo further transformation so that the pixels are aligned across layers, either via a translational shift and/or resampling to a common spatial resolution.
+Next, each layer will undergo further transformation so that pixels are aligned across layers, either via a translational shift and/or resampling to a common spatial resolution.
-For the resampling process, we may choose to use classical resampling techniques such as bilinear or bicubic interpolation, or a custom spline interpolation method.
+For the resampling process, we may choose classic techniques such as bilinear or bicubic interpolation, or a custom spline interpolation method.
-Alternatively, it is also possible to employ Super-Resolution Convolutional Neural Network (SRCNN) to increase the spatial resolution of the raster [@DongImageSuperResolutionUsing2014].
+Alternatively, it is also possible to employ Super-Resolution Convolutional Neural Network (SRCNN) to increase the resolution [@DongImageSuperResolutionUsing2014].
 For example, we can train an SRCNN to capture interdependencies with variables in the other layers to improve the reliability of the upscaling function [@VandalDeepSDGeneratingHigh2017], compared to a standard bicubic interpolation method which only looks at information from a single layer.
 Once this is done, we will have a multi-layer raster that will act as an input to our neural network model.

 ## Datasets

-Our input data will include both raster- and vector-type Antarctic datasets collected mainly from satellite platforms.
+Our inputs include both raster- and vector-type Antarctic datasets collected mainly from satellite platforms.
 Examples of raster data include single-satellite digital terrain models (e.g. ICESAT, CryoSat-2), compiled products (e.g. BEDMAP2) and model outputs (e.g. Subglacial water flux).
 Vector data include polygons or points from published subglacial lake inventories.
 For select regions of interest, we may source finer resolution data directly from airborne geophysical missions (e.g. Operation Icebridge) or ground based surveys.

-Our criteria for incorporating a dataset into the shortlist is prioritized based on factors like spatial resolution and their potential in researching subglacial hydrology.
+Our dataset shortlist is based on criteria like spatial resolution and their potential in researching subglacial hydrology [see Table 1 & 2, Figure 4, @MatsuokaQuantarctica2018].
 We will tend to choose the latest version for a particular data product type, keeping an older version only if it has some value not found in the newer version.
-For example, we have two Digital Elevation Models (DEM), as even though the ICESAT DEM is older, it has a higher spatial resolution and is also sourced from a laser altimeter compared to CryoSat-2's radar altimeter.
+For example, we have two surface Digital Elevation Models (DEM), as even though the ICESAT DEM is older, it has a higher spatial resolution and is also sourced from a laser altimeter compared to CryoSat-2's radar altimeter.

-### Raster Data
+\begingroup\singlespacing

 | Sensor Type     | Name                    | Resolution | Literature Citation                        | Data Citation                           |
 |:----------------|:----------------------- | ----------:|:------------------------------------------:|:---------------------------------------:|